Guinea–Soviet Union relations

-USSR-Guinea relations were bilateral economic, military, and political relations between the Soviet Union and Guinea.
+Guinea–Soviet Union relations were bilateral economic, military, and political relations between the Soviet Union and Guinea.
 Modeled after the Soviet financial successes during the Cold War, the development model was based upon communist and socialist institutions.
 With tensions between the Soviet Union and the United States on the world stage, the nations opted to use their political influences, promoting communist and capitalist ideologies respectively to gain power.
 Declaring independence from French colonial rule on October 2, 1958, Guinea was in need of economic and structural support.
-The Soviet Union provided financial and martial support to Guinea, using Guinea's needs to gain a political advantage in the developing world.
+The Soviet Union provided financial and military support to Guinea, using Guinea's needs to gain a political advantage in the developing world.
 However, their plans were quickly undermined as their model failed to succeed due to unaccounted cultural and social differences between the Soviet Union and Guinea.

-Historical Background
+Historical background

 Following the Second World War, the Soviet economy achieved significant economic growth.
 This was executed via an increase in employment and the enforcement of fixed capital, which led to a rise in efficiency and a fall in production costs.
 The resulting increases in production and economic productivity led to rapid economic growth across the USSR during the 1950s.
 As a result of this success, the USSR established stable financial systems.
 These successes made the model successful enough to export their systems globally and proliferate their economic model around the world.
 Newly independent from French colonial rule, Guinea was struggling as a nation to effectively implement structural systems.
 Their medical system was inadequate for their population of 2.8 million and an estimated ninety percent of children were not enrolled in school.
 Guinea was looking for the structural assistance the USSR was eager to supply.
 Between 1957 and 1964, the Soviet Union attempted to implement their economic and social structures within West Africa, Ghana, and Guinea, anticipating triumphs similar to their previous domestic development projects, operating under the impression that their system was superior to any other.